 Gain Access to UCI Libraries

 During the time you are enrolled in a UCI Division of Continuing Education course, you may use a UCI Library.
-Request the Patron Library Card Application in person at the UCI Division of Continuing Education Student Services office.
+Please contact the Student Affairs & Student Services office at email@example.com to request the Patron Library Card Application.

 Grunigen Medical Library